dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 **Charts will not be generated if the section they're under is folded while the notebook is running.** To manually load a chart after running the notebook, click on the square to the left of the *Show Code* button.
 Or simply use *Run all* again after unfolding the section.

+### Other ways to run this notebook

+If you don't have a Google account, or don't want to use Colab for any other reason, the following alternatives are available:

+- **[Binder](https://mybinder.org/v2/gh/dechamps/LoudspeakerExplorer/master?filepath=Loudspeaker_Explorer.ipynb)**: similar to Colab.
+Can take a (very) long time to load the first time; be patient.
+To run the notebook after it's loaded, go to the **Kernel** menu and click **Restart & Run All**.
+- **[Run locally](https://github.com/dechamps/LoudspeakerExplorer#developer-information)**: clone the Github repository and follow the developer instructions to run the Notebook on your local machine.
+This is not an easy option as it requires you to set up a Python environment.
+This is useful you want maximum performance, if you want to make significant changes to the code, or if you want to contribute to Loudspeaker Explorer.

 ## Acknowledgments

 None of this would have been possible without [amirm](https://www.audiosciencereview.com/forum/index.php?members/amirm.2/)'s [tremendous work](https://www.audiosciencereview.com/forum/index.php?threads/announcement-asr-will-be-measuring-speakers.10725/) in measuring speakers.
 All the data used by this tool is from measurements made by amirm for [AudioScienceReview](https://www.audiosciencereview.com/).
 If you like what you see, [consider making a donation](https://www.audiosciencereview.com/forum/index.php?threads/how-to-support-audio-science-review.8150/).